Openscapes/quarto-website-tutorial/first-observations.md

 If you've used the GitHub uploader, you are not quite set up for publishing.
 We'll do this in a few steps: we'll set up a GitHub Action within your repo, and create a `gh-pages` branch.

 First, the GitHub Action.
-Go back to your main view of your GitHub repository by clicking on the name of your repository in blue at the top-left (the url in your browser window should say https://github.com/username/repo-name.
+Go back to your main view of your GitHub repository by clicking on the name of your repository in blue at the top-left (the url in your browser window should say https://github.com/username/repo-name).

-Add file \> Create new file.
+Next to the green code button, click Add file \> Create new file.
 Name it exactly this: `.github/workflows/quarto-render.yml`

-Start by typing the `.` with `github` and when you type the `/` it will give you a new text box to type `workflows` (plural!) and finally, `quarto-render.yml`.
+Start by typing the `.` with `github` and when you type the `/` it will give you a new text box to type `workflows` (plural!), then another `/`, and finally, `quarto-render.yml`.

-Then, you'll have an empty new file.
-Paste this inside - you can click on the top-right of this box to copy all the code inside this code box:
+Now you'll have an empty new file.
+Paste the following in this empty file - you can click on the top-right of this box to copy all the code inside this code box:

 ``` yaml
 name: Render and deploy quarto files